 Everyone craves peace, connection, and hope.
 My mission is to help you find those things through prayer.
 Prayer gives you relief from problems and a release for your joy.
 It lets you speak directly to God in a way that honors and respects Him.
 Prayer brings you closer to people in community and ends loneliness.
 It dispels fear.
 Prayer encourages goodness and inspires kindness.
 It motivates you to live boldly and appreciate life more fully.
 I created Prayables as a place for you to come for inspiration, prayers, and a way to find your path to personal peace.

 Our community is just the right fit for a smart person like you.
 You have faith.
 You are passionate.
 You belong here.

 Founder of Prayables, Susan Diamond invites you to join over 100K people who pray every day with Prayables.
-Get the Daily Blessings, our newsletter with prayers, articles, inspirational quotes & more!
+Get the Daily Prayables, our newsletter with prayers, articles, inspirational quotes & more!